 N.D.
 Woman To Give 'Obese' Kids Advice, Not Halloween CandyA Fargo, N.D. woman is at the center of controversy after vowing to hand not Halloween candy but instead letters to children she deems "overweight," warning them about their health.

+Pick-A-Side: Which Is The Best Halloween Candy?
 Choose your favorite Halloween candy!

 Finding The Best, Worst Halloween Candy For Your TeethParents might want to check what their kid gets for candy this Halloween once they are done trick-or-treating.
 It turns out some candy is much worse for you than others.
 A study by insurer Delta Dental says chocolate isn't as bad, but avoid hard or chewy candies if you can.